[7.7] transport of water in the xylem Flashcards

 3. place shoot into capillary tube in potometer underwater

-4. remove potometer from under the water
+4. remove potometer from underwater

-5. seal joints with eg. vaseline to prevent water loss
+5. seal joints (eg. with vaseline) to prevent water loss

 9. rate of bubble movement is an estimate of rate of transpiration (only change one variable at a time)